outdreamer/notes/topics/science/kidney_function.md

 	      - high sodium
 	        - thirst, confusion, muscle twitching, spasms, seizures, comas

+	      - low potassium
+	      	- elevation of blood pressure, can provoke the development of an abnormal heart rhythm, muscle weakness, myalgia, tremor, muscle cramps/constipation (from disturbed function of skeletal/smooth muscle), flaccid paralysis, hyporeflexia, rhabdomyolysis, respiratory depression

+	      - high potassium
+	      	- tired, numbness, weakness, occasionally palpitations, shortness of breath (hyperventilation may indicate a compensatory response to metabolic acidosis, which is one of the possible causes of hyperkalemia)
+	      	- associated with cardiovascular events

 	      - low phosphorus
 	        - Muscle dysfunction and weakness – occurs in major muscles, but also may manifest as: diplopia, low cardiac output, dysphagia, and respiratory depression due to respiratory muscle weakness